Mark Canha Preview, Player Props: Brewers vs. Cubs

 Cubs Pitching Rankings

-- The Cubs have the 15th-ranked team ERA among all MLB pitching staffs (4.15).
+- The Cubs have the 14th-ranked team ERA among all league pitching staffs (4.14).

+- Wicks (4-1 with a 3.00 ERA and 23 strikeouts in 33 2/3 innings pitched) gets the start for the Cubs, his seventh of the season.

-- In his last time out on Thursday, Sept.
-21 against the Pittsburgh Pirates, the right-hander threw six innings, allowing one earned run while surrendering seven hits.
+- The left-hander's last appearance came on Sunday against the Colorado Rockies, when he went six innings, surrendering three earned runs while allowing four hits.

-- In 23 games this season, the 33-year-old has a 3.80 ERA and 6.2 strikeouts per nine innings, while giving up a batting average of .256 to opposing hitters.
+- In six games this season, the 24-year-old has a 3.00 ERA and 6.3 strikeouts per nine innings, while allowing a batting average of .225 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.